algolia/autocomplete/packages/website/docs/using-vue.md

 ## Customizing templates

-This guide uses the recent searches plugin, which takes care of the display [templates](templates).
+Next, to display the results from Algolia, you need to define an [`item` template](templates).
 If you're using the highlighting and snippeting utilities, there's one thing to keep in mind: you must pass them Vue's `createElement` function.
 Without doing this, the utilities default to `preact.createElement` and won't work properly.

 The highlighting and snippeting utilities are:
 - [`highlightHit`](highlighthit)